 The Coal Policy Tool will be continuously updated whenever new policies are adopted or existing policies are upgraded.

-There are more than 2000 scores in the tool so despite our best efforts, an error is possible but our goal is for the tool to be up to date as much as possible.
+There are more than 640 scores given in the tool, out of over 2400 criteria that could be assessed, so despite our best efforts, an error is possible but our goal is for the tool to be up to date as much as possible.

-Reclaim Finance welcomes feedback from financial institutions, especially if we missed an existing coal policy.
+Reclaim Finance welcomes feedback from financial institutions, especially if are missing an existing coal policy.